PCMon/FlipperZero-BadUSB-BadKB-SysInfoAndWifi/README.md

 --------------------------------------------------------
 ### Packing the .py file into a .exe if you don't trust it:

--Have python3 installed (Duh).
+*Have python3 installed (Duh).

--Install the following using command prompt:
+*Install the following using command prompt:

 --```pip install pyinstaller```
 --```pip install requests```